 As part of our study abroad opportunity, We are pleased to announce our association with the M.A.D.E Accademia di Belle Arti Rosario Gagliardi, an officially accredited international-level academy of fine arts and design, which hosts our students and professors for studio/design courses in Siracusa, Sicily, as we work together at “the intersection of design, art, craft, and local cultural traditions.”

-Students meet for orientation in Rome on Saturday, February 11
+Students check-in for orientation at the housing in Rome on Saturday, February 14, by 2:00 PM.

-Last day of class is Friday, May 5
+The last day of class is Thursday, May 7.

 Professors and Coursework:

-(Dates may be subject to small adjustments before November 1, 2022)
+(Dates for individual courses may be subject to small adjustments before November 1, 2026)

 Note: Students do not have to be a graphic design or a sculpture major to take these courses.
 The Italy semester coursework is designed (and evaluated for) students from different majors and levels of proficiency.